Zarkantho/module_data/mongodb/utilities/README.md

 I still don't know what this was originally for, but I know we are slowly getting rid of it.

 # Files
-- src/mongo/pch.cpp   (cppclientdriver)
+- src/mongo/pch.cpp   (mongod, cppclientdriver, tools, mongos)
-- src/mongo/pch.h
+- src/mongo/pch.h   (mongod, cppclientdriver, tools, mongos)

 # Interface
 (not used outside this module)